SSoelvsten/adiar/README.md

 He then provides a description of an I/O optimal external-memory algorithm for both _Reduce_ and _Apply_.
 It makes use of _Time-Forward Processing_ to delay recursion until the needed data is in memory.
-These algorithms are designed, sucht that the output of _Reduce_ is already in sorted order for the following _Apply_ algorithm, and vica versa.
+These algorithms are designed, such that the output of _Reduce_ is already in sorted order for the following _Apply_ algorithm, and vica versa.
 When further looking into these algorithms, we notice, that the algorithm does not explicitly make use of _M_ or _B_ but only an I/O efficient sorting algorithm and priority queue.
-Both of these can be substituted for a _Cache-oblivious_ or _Cache-aware_ instance to immediately yield an optimal algorithm of both types!
+Both of these can be substituted for a _Cache-oblivious_, such as [[Sanders01](#references)], or _Cache-aware_ instance to immediately yield an optimal algorithm of both types!

 Following up on Arge's work, we extend this approach to other core OBDD algorithms and implement it in C++ to benchmark the performance in practice